-Captain Blooey’s hand drawn map showed us how to reach Fort Greyling where we would receive specialized training in preparation for our new assignment.
-We departed Major Saxby’s outpost and rode west for three days and two nights.
-It was late fall, and the days were growing short.
-On the second morning, I noticed the water in my canteen had begun to freeze overnight.
+Major Saxby’s hand drawn map showed us how to reach Fort Greyling where we would receive specialized training in preparation for our new assignment.
+We departed Rosethorne Station and rode west for three days and two nights.

 There were others like us at Fort Greyling, men and women who had been swiftly conscripted into the Mutant Eradication Forces without formal military training.
-We were called “Scrips,” and we had our own barracks separate from the regular army enlistees who we outnumbered at the camp.
+We were called scrips, and we had our own barracks separate from the regular army who we outnumbered at the camp.

 Fujimaru showed us the stables.
 Large stalls next to a grassy pasture with a hedgerow of cottonwoods next to a stream.
 A valuable commodity in the Western Territory, strong horses were treated well, and there was plenty of fresh hay and barrels of oats.
-Carrots too, brought in with shipments of fresh vegetables from the irrigated farms in the temperate deserts to the south.
+Carrots too, brought in with shipments of fresh vegetables from the California Republic.
 Our steeds ate well at Fort Greyling, and so did we.

-We were somewhat astonished on our first visit to the spacious mess hall at Fort Greyling.
+Molly and I were somewhat astonished on our first visit to the spacious mess hall.
 Like the barracks, the dining area was spotless and smelled of frequent cleaning.
-We entered a line where we picked up trays, plates and silverware.
-We had our choice of entrees; on that night it was fresh salmon or pork chops.
+We entered a line where we picked up trays, plates, and silverware.
+We had our choice of entrees, on that night it was fresh trout or pork chops.
 We could add boiled red potatoes or pinto beans, and then choose from corn on the cob, zucchini, or green leaf lettuce.
 Molly thought she had not eaten so well since we had left Leacock Corners in 1851.

 “Myra is your sister?” said Molly.

-“Yes.
+“Yup.
 Two years older.
 I’m Johnny.
-Johnny Moonblade;” He extended his hand across the narrow space between the bunk beds.
+Johnny Moonblade.”
+He extended his hand across the narrow space between the bunk beds.

-“Donovan Highgarden,” I said after pausing a moment to remember my current alias.
+“Donovan Highgarden,” I said after pausing a moment to remember my alias.

 “You speak with a British accent,” said Molly.
 “Myra does too – are you from Great Britain?”